Shadey/3dsDrawApp/README.md

-# 3dsTemlate
+# template

-A slightly different 3ds homebrew template
+This is a template for starting new 3DS libctru projects.